IshaRaut13/toxicity-detection/README.md

 * #### Columns:
   * ``` text ```: the text of the social media comment
   * ``` is_toxic```: whether the text is toxic or not

-## References:
-* The script for the web application was inspired by Sidney Kung even though later on it was heavily changed according to the needs of this project.
-Hence, the link to her personal website: https://www.sidneykung.com/
-* SurgeAI Dataset GitHub Repository Link: https://github.com/surge-ai/toxicity